 The stalks also flowed in the breeze (though I didn’t notice a reaction to the plane’s prop wash.)
 Nevertheless, the landing was notably bumpy considering this was a dirt field.
 Once again, I grinned like a child at how well-represented everything was.

 Hopping back over to the west for one last quick test in the Cub, I found a small bit of land that juts out into Sevier Lake, Utah.
-Here, I wanted to see if the sim’s new 3D landscape modelling really, really would be implemented just about anywhere.
+Here, I wanted to see if the sim’s new 3D landscape modeling really, really would be implemented just about anywhere.
 Sure enough, right here upon this random lake, the terrain was properly detailed.

 Thousands and thousands of rocks and pebbles dotted the terrain, right into the bed of the lake even.
 Since this strip of land was fairly straight, I even used it as a makeshift runway for the Cub.
 It bumped and bounced its way into the air, trying to maintain its speed along the rough terrain.
 Once again, it all looked so believable and everything reacted as you might expect.

 I already mostly believed Asobo’s promise of bringing its “digital twin” of Earth closer in line with such a description.
 But now, I truly believe the team has taken this sentiment and ran with it.
-Of course, more exploration after launch is needed, and players will certainly turn the virtual map inside out to see just how complex it all really is.
+Of course, more exploration after launch is needed, and players will certainly turn the virtual map inside out to see just how complex it all is.
 Nevertheless, I’m more than impressed thus far.

 Final approach